This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 1/ Reporter/The Ambassadors of Death

-Wishers first on screen credited role, prior to this he had provided a small voice over for the second Doctor story “The Space Pirates”.
+Wishers first on screen credited role.
+Prior to this adventure he had provided a small voice over for the second Doctor story “The Space Pirates”.
 There is not really much to say about this performance.
 Wisher doesn’t get a lot to do he is on screen for all of two minutes and is basically wasted in the role.
 Still this does mark his official Doctor Who debut none the less.

 2/ Rex Farrell/ Terror of the Autons

 Wisher’s first prominent Who role was as the villain Rex Farrell in “Terror of the Autons” Rex was the Master played by Roger Delgado’s sidekick.
 He didn’t have a lot to do in the story with arguably his biggest role being taking the Masters place when UNIT try and shoot down the Master.
 Still Wisher made the most of this character and he and Delgado play off of one another quite well.
-Farrell is not really a villain as the entire time he is mind controlled by the Master and thus his death is actually one of the more tragic moments of the story as he joins the regretabilly long list of people the Doctor failed to save.
+Farrell is not really a villain as the entire time he is mind controlled by the Master.
+His death therefore is actually one of the more tragic moments of the story.
+He joins the sadly long list of people the Doctor failed to save from the Master.

 3/ Kalik/ Carnival of Monsters